pstig/Connect4/README.md

 # Connect4
 CS201 Portfolio Project

-***Note this was done in 24 hours of furious coding before the deadline.
+***Note this was done in 24 hours before the deadline.
 It is technically functional but has a lot of issues.***

 This game is based on the game Connect4.
 The goal of the game is to get 4 "tokens" in a row in a board.
 The tokens